The Best Halal Restaurants in Toronto: 2013 Edition

 8. Paramount Fine Foods, Richmond Hill, Toronto and Mississauga

 Located across from Toronto Eaton Centre, Paramount is an ideal place to grab Lebanese and authentic Middle Eastern food in the heart of the city.
 It gets very crowded and there might be a delay in placing your order, but the food is worth the wait and several steps up from your typical shawarma joint.
 Of the various items they offer, I would say their Shawarma and Shish Taouk plates are my favourites along with their refreshing cocktail juice, which is a mixture of mango, strawberry and banana.
-They feature a wonderful assortment of baklava as well.
+Some of their items can be bland which makes the meal seem heavy and boring at times, but mixing in their sauces usually helps break up any lull in excitement.
+They feature a wonderful assortment of baklava – and their pita is a must.
 Read our FULL REVIEW here.

 9. Hakka Garden, 25 Overlea Boulevard, Toronto